photoprism/photoprism-docs/docs/getting-started/portainer/index.md

   - "./originals:/photoprism/originals"
 ```

 We recommend that you change `./originals` to the path on your NAS that contains your existing media files.
-If you keep the default path, it will be located in the internal application folder that Portainer creates automatically.
+If you want to start with an empty library, make sure the volume has enough free space for your needs.

 You can mount [any folder accessible from your NAS](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3), including [network shares](../troubleshooting/docker.md#network-storage).
 Additional directories can also be mounted as subfolders of `/photoprism/originals` (depending on [overlay file system support](../troubleshooting/docker.md#overlay-volumes)):